mff-uk/sparqless/docs/configuration.md

 process can take a very long time.
 The logging framework of choice is [winston](https://github.com/winstonjs/winston), so you are free to pass in any winston logger.
-However, if you want a sensible default, you can use the `DEFAULT_LOGGER` exposed by SPARQL2GraphQL.
+However, if you want a sensible default, you can use the `DEFAULT_LOGGER` exposed by SPARQLess.

 ## Specialized configuration

-The remaining configuration values are more specialized, and they affect individual components of SPARQL2GraphQL.
+The remaining configuration values are more specialized, and they affect individual components of SPARQLess.

 All of these options have sane default values, so it is recommended to first try not defining them (and thereby using the defaults).
-If you find that you want to adjust the behavior of SPARQL2GraphQL afterwards, then you can look into modifying these values.
+If you find that you want to adjust the behavior of SPARQLess afterwards, then you can look into modifying these values.

 ### Observation